unrealwork/atsd-use-cases/Analysis/CPI_PPI/README.md

 The Consumer Price Index (CPI) is a metric that is most commonly associated with inflation.
 It tracks the average cost of goods, and by doing so, demonstrates the changing prices that consumers are paying for a typical basket of goods.
 Think about your favorite grandparent telling you about how much the movies cost when they were your age.
-To learn more about the effect of the CPI see the following [analysis](../../CBI_CPI/README.md) that track how CPI affected the value of the Israeli Shekel over several decades.
+To learn more about the effect of the CPI see this [analysis](../../CBI_CPI/README.md) that track how CPI affected the value of the Israeli Shekel over several decades.

 The Producer Price Index (PPI) is a complementary metric which tracks the amount of capital that producers are using to create